-St. Joseph's Industrial School for Boys and Girls
+St. Joseph's Industrial Schools for Boys and Girls

-The St. Joseph's Industrial School for Boys was located at the corner of Stockport Road and Richmond Grove.
-The school opened in 1871 but a new building was constructed in 1913 to replace both the original school buildings and chapel on the site, which covered the five acres of land purchased by the school's founder, the Rev. Father Quick.
+St. Joseph's Industrial School for Boys occupied a site on the corner of Stockport Road and Richmond Grove, the location today of Longsight Police Station.
+The original school opened in 1871 but a new building was constructed in 1913 to replace both the original school buildings and chapel on the site, which covered the five acres of land purchased by the school's founder, the Rev. Father Quick.
+The site of the school is shown in the aerial photograph below.

 The school accommodated mainly orphans who had a tendency to "petty pilfering, wandering and sleeping out."
 As well as school rooms, the 400 pupils had workshops in which to learn a trade.
 Discipline was strict and great emphasis was placed on self sufficiency.
 The cobbler's shop made the boys' boots and the boys knitted their own socks.